MeganNeisler/CTR_Commons_Investigation/README.md

 ## Search-wise and session-wise CTR from November 2017 to February 2018.

-We computed the clickthrough rate on Commons from November 2017 to February 2018 using eventlogging data (TestSearchSatisfaction2 table).
+We computed the ctr on Commons from November 2017 to February 2018 using eventlogging data (TestSearchSatisfaction2 table).

 ![](ctr_eventlogging/figures/daily_ctr_commons_Nov17Feb18.png)